 I don’t know that Snow white just stand behind the door before, she knew she was exposed.
 She quickly hired a hunter to pretend that I was going to kill her.
 She run in the woods and tempt seven dwarf to take in and bring up her.
 I was worried about her, she was so young she couldn’t just left.
 So I dress up like an old ugly woman that sell apples so she won’t know that I’m her stepmother, this thing is my problem, I didn’t knew that the apples are already has been moulded.
 She was sick and fainted, I worried about her, but I cannot be expose, so I ran away.
 Then, you know, prince came, and saved her, she found her love, but I was maltreat by her when she found out the “truth.”
 I dead, well it’s good to have this kind of life that have so much interesting character, right?
 Life like this, it happened all the time.

+Word Count: 488

 [Essay 5: Writing from the Point of View of a Fictional Character: Draft 2]

+The Truth That I Left

 When I was young, I lived in a poor village in 234 BC.
-Our village is cold all season, with no water.
-If we need water, we have to walk one kilometer to get to a well.
-One day in a peace normal morning, we heard the horseshoe from a distance.
-That day was the worst day of my life, blood splashes, women and children screaming.
-I run away and hide in a cave beside the village, I had stayed in there for three day with a bottle of water and a magical mirror that tells truth, and then I never see my parent since that day.
+Our village was cold all season, with no water.
+If we needed water, we had to walk one kilometer to get to a well.
+One day on a peaceful normal morning, we heard hoofbeats from a distance.
+That day was the worst day of my life, with splashes of blood, and women and children screaming.
+I ran away and hid in a cave beside the village, where I stayed for three days with a bottle of water and a magical mirror that tells truth.
+I never saw my parents again since that day.

-I had lived in a forest for several years, I find a place that close to the river, so I don’t need to worry about no water.
-When I was 20 years old, I was founded by a King of England, he founded me and I married him to be his wife.
-He had a beautiful daughter called snow white.
-She had beautiful white skin and skinny body with a lot of beautiful dresses.
-I like her, she was so kind and nice to me.
+I had lived in a forest for several years in a place that I had found close to the river, so I didn’t need to worry about not having water.
+When I was 20 years old, I was found by the King of England.
+He rescued me and took me to be his wife.
+He had a beautiful daughter called Snow White.
+She had beautiful white skin and a skinny body and lots of beautiful dresses.
+I liked her; she was so kind and nice to me.

-One day in the middle of the night, I can’t sleep.
-I walked out and trying to find the path of palace to garden.
-I hold my delicate antique handed lamp and airily walked on the flagstone.
-I heard owls were purr and the noise of wind slashing the old tung tree.
-I was humming along the brisk pace and felt excited.
+One day in the middle of the night, I couldn’t sleep.
+I walked outside trying to find the path from the palace to the garden.
+I held my delicate antique handed lamp and airily walked on the flagstones.
+I heard owls hooting and the noise of wind slashing the old tung tree.
+I was humming along at a brisk pace and felt excited.

-Suddenly, there was a noise that was groaning, I didn’t notice.
-I still walked through the byway and I still in a cheerful mood.
-In a second, a sharp classical arrow came at me, and although I was not shot, but it still scratched my cheek.
-I was scared, but I know that I can’t stay here anymore.
-I put out the light and quickly ran in to the garden that I was going to.
+Suddenly, there was a groaning sound, but I didn’t notice it at first.
+I still walked through the byway in a cheerful mood.
+In a second, a sharp arrow flew at me.
+Luckily, I was not shot, but it scratched my cheek.
+I was scared and I knew that I couldn’t stay there anymore.
+I put out my lamp and quickly ran in to the garden that I was going to.
 I crept quietly into the nearby bushes and held my breath for fear that I would fall to death.
-I heard foot step near around me, it was heavy and careful step.
-I seated there for ten minuet, then I heard the foot step walked away.
+I heard footsteps near me.
+They were heavy and careful steps.
+I sat there for 10 minutes, until I heard the footsteps walking away.
 I carefully walked out.
-Suddenly,
+Suddenly…